 - Upholding Diversity as one of the five organizational Core Values we strive to embody in our day-to-day work and regularly reflecting on what it means to live up to this value.

-- Recruiting at over 380 schools across the country, including state universities, private institutions, Historically Black Colleges and Universities, and Hispanic-Serving Institutions.
+- Recruiting at over 380 schools across the country, including state universities, private institutions, Historically Black Colleges and Universities, and Hispanic-Serving Institutions, and Asian American Native American Pacific Islander-Serving Institutions.

 - Partnering with campus-based student organizations, such as the Black Student Union, Hispanic Student Alliance, Asian Student Network, Native American Student Association, student governments, and national Greek organizations, among others.